Here are 9 Reasons

 Our founder, Lucy Skidmore Scribner, believed in putting academic theory and creative expression into practice.
-That’s what she called it educating "the mind and the hand."
-Today we call it "Creative Thought Matters.”
-The Skidmore experience is about cultivating in students the kind of mind that understands and appreciates how creative thought matters in all pursuits.
+She called it educating "the mind and the hand."
+Today we call it "Creative Thought Matters."
+As we state in our Goals for Student Learning and Development, the Skidmore experience is about cultivating in students the kind of mind that understands and appreciates how creative thought matters in all pursuits.
 That's our mantra, our motto, our core, and the world is desperate for it.
-Explore the Skidmore Mind.

 What makes Skidmore special is the "closeness you will find in friends, classmates, and very importantly, professors," says College Prowler.
 "These people are rooting for you!
 They will surprisingly help lead you in the right direction because Skidmore offers a strong sense of family.
 You are not just a number here."
 With our 9:1 student-to-faculty ratio and active program of faculty mentoring and advising, you are bound to create rewarding relationships with your professors.
 See what others have to say.

-At Skidmore, you can choose from B.A. and B.S. degrees in nearly 50 areas—in traditional liberal arts disciplines, of course, but also in preprofessional fields not typically offered at other liberal arts colleges, like business, social work, education studies, and health and exercise sciences.
+At Skidmore, you can choose from B.A. and B.S. degrees in more than 40 areas—in traditional liberal arts disciplines, of course, but also in preprofessional fields not typically offered at other liberal arts colleges, such as business, social work, education studies, and health and exercise sciences.
 Our students even craft their own self-determined majors.
-And virtually all majors have corresponding minors.
-If you're like many Skidmore students, you'll graduate with a double major or at least add a minor or two to your major.
+And most majors have corresponding minors.
+If you're like lots of Skidmore students, you'll graduate with a double major or add a minor or two to your major.
 This not only ties together your passions, it’s also a great way to uniquely position yourself for today’s knowledge economy.